 In a 2016 Civility Poll, almost all likely voters of likely voters, almost all stated that a presidential candidate’s civility and behavior would affect their votes.
 Furthermore, many parents have expressed dismay that they aren’t able to watch the debates with their children because of the bad behavior, language, and poor role modeling that is displayed, embarrassingly, by people who are in the running to lead the country.

-The Revive Civility Campaign
+The Revive Civility Initiative

 - Citizen and Partner Toolkits: The downloadable toolkits offer concrete steps for helping Revive Civility in our politics and our everyday lives.